-Revenue recognized under the Vertex Agreements for the year ended December 31, 2021 was \$913.1 million and was comprised of (i) revenue related to the exclusive worldwide license for CTX001 of \$900.0 million, (ii) revenue related to the second DM1 milestone under the 2019 Agreements of \$12.0 million, and (iii) revenue recognized in connection with research and development services.
+Revenue recognized under the Vertex Agreements for the year ended December 31, 2022 was not material.
+Revenue recognized under the Vertex Agreements for the year ended December 31, 2021 was \$913.1 million and was comprised of (i) revenue related to the exclusive worldwide license for exacel of \$900.0 million, (ii) revenue related to the second DM1 milestone under the 2019 Agreements of \$12.0 million, and (iii) revenue recognized in connection with research and development services.
 Revenue recognized under the Vertex Agreements for the year ended December 31, 2020 was not material.